Volunteers

 Manage registrations & sales of Grad Night tickets, school communications re: ticket sales.

-Event registration & Check-in – Steve Travis, Rochelle Travis
+Event registration & Check-in – Steve Travis, Rochelle Ross

 Order registration supplies (May), creates badges and is in charge of check-in on the night of the event (9-10:30).

-Develop party theme, plan & organize decorations for IDES Hall.
+Develop party theme, plan & organize decorations.
 Theme is selected in the fall, planning begins in January, and execution February-May.

 Food team – Jennie Loft, Melinda MacNaughton